EdDavies1/Practical2/README.md

 In [this practical](https://github.com/KF5012-AI2020/Practical2) you will explore, analyse, and process real world datasets and apply some simple machine learning methods.

-## Set up your notebook
-Open up this repository in [binder](...) to get started.

 ## What is in this Practical Session
-1. ?
-2. ?
+1. Introduction to Data Analysis
+2. Introduction to Data Pipelines
-3. ?
+3. Introduction to Regression
-4. ?
+4. Introduction to Classification
 5. Exercises

 It is suggested to read the notebooks in the above order.
 You can also try the Exercises while you read through the notebooks

+## Set up your notebook
+Open up this repository in [binder](...) to get started.

-If you have any questions, my email is ??
+If you have any questions, my email is matthew.higgs@northumbria.ac.uk